protomaps/protomaps-leaflet/README.md

 Above examples use a local PMTiles file and do not need an API key.

 [Worldwide Demo](http://protomaps.com/map/)

-A vector map renderer for the web. < 20 KB gzipped.

 See the docs on [what protomaps.js is, what protomaps.js is not](https://protomaps.com/docs/protomaps-js#protomapsjs-is-not)